will-break-it/wallet-architecture/docs/messages/server/genesis.md

 This top level message key is added by the server as part of any synchronization process that starts from the genesis [`point`](../index.md#event-sequencing-and-synchronization), also sometimes referred to `origin`.

-Depending on the blockchain that a client subscribes too, this message partial may not exist.
+Depending on the blockchain that a client subscribes to, this message partial may not exist.

 ## Schema